Electro (Marvel Comics): Powers and abilities

-An unusually configured magnetic field is created when Max Dillon is struck by lightning while holding live, high-tension wires and a wound reel of one-inch cable, granting him superhuman powers.
 Electro can generate massive quantities of electricity, up to approximately 100,000 volts.
 He can employ this electrostatic energy as lightning arcs from his fingertips, and his maximum charge is more than enough to kill a normal human.
 When his body is charged to high levels, he becomes superhumanly strong and fast.
 He can also glide over power lines by using the electricity contained therein for propulsion, and he has on occasion been shown to actually ride on lightning bolts.

 During a stint in prison, Doctor Octopus gave him the ideas of ionizing metals and sparking the petroleum in the fuel tanks of vehicles as a way to generate explosions.
 He can charge himself up to make himself more powerful.
 He can also absorb the energy of electrical equipment such as a power plant to increase his powers further.
 In New Avengers, he was shown to fly and manipulate large amounts of electricity and machinery, when he freed all the prisoners at Ryker's Island.

 An experimental procedure heightens his powers, allowing Electro to store and absorb a seemingly limitless amount of electricity.
 He also seems to gain the power over magnetism to a certain degree, allowing him to manipulate magnetic fields and move objects in a manner similar to that of Magneto, and can overcome his old weakness to water by using the electromagnetic fields around him to vaporize water before it can touch him.
 He makes Spider-Man beg by stimulating the bioelectric currents in his brain, and is able to defeat Nate Grey by manipulating said currents in Nate's brain to turn his own psionic powers against him.

 Electro can override any electrically powered device and manipulate it according to his mental commands.
 By using an external electrical power source to recharge his body's energy reserves, Electro can expend electricity indefinitely without diminishing his personal reserves.
 When he is fully charged, Electro is extremely sensitive to anything that may "short circuit" him, such as water.
 Electro propels himself along magnetic lines of force in objects that have great electrical potential, such as high-tension electrical lines.
 He can also create electrostatic bridges to traverse upon, at the cost of a great expenditure of energy.

 During the events of the storyline "The Gauntlet", Electro becomes a living artificial thunderbolt, allowing him to travel through electrical appliances such as going through a light bulb and exiting through any other electronic device connected to the power source.
 He is also able to transmit himself over Spider-Man's web line.